bobbycomet/Appify/README.md

 - GPU acceleration on/off
 - `nice` priority (-20 to 19)
 - `ionice` class (realtime, best-effort, idle)
+- Already configured for most uses, so many of you will never need to touch this.

 Perfect for gaming, streaming, or background apps.